Prehistoric Korea: Paleolithic

 The origins of this period are an open question but the antiquity of hominid occupation in Korea may date to as early as 500,000 BC.
 Yi and Clark are somewhat skeptical of dating the earliest occupation to the Lower Palaeolithic.

 At Seokjang-ri, an archaeological site near Gongju, Chungcheongnam-do Province, artifacts that appear to have an affinity with Lower Paleolithic stone tools were unearthed in the lower levels of the site.
 Bifacial chopper or chopping-tools were also excavated.
-Hand axes and cleavers produced by men in later eras were also uncovered.
+Hand axes and cleavers produced by individuals in later eras were also uncovered.

 From Jeommal Cave a tool, possibly for hunting, made from the radius of a hominid was unearthed, along with hunting and food preparation tools of animal bones.
 The shells of nuts collected for nourishment were also uncovered.

 In Seokjang-ri and in other riverine sites, stone tools were found with definite traces of Palaeolithic tradition, made of fine-grain rocks such as quartzite, porphyry, obsidian, chert, and felsite manifest Acheulian, Mousteroid, and Levalloisian characteristics.
 Those of the chopper tradition are simpler in shape and chipped from quartz and pegmatite.
 Seokjang-ri's middle layers showed that humans hunted with these bola or missile stones.

 During the Middle Paleolithic Period, humans dwelt in caves at the Jeommal Site near Jecheon and at the Durubong Site near Cheongju.
 From these two cave sites, fossil remains of rhinoceros, cave bear, brown bear, hyena and numerous deer (Pseudaxi gray var.), all extinct species, were excavated.

-The earliest radiocarbon dates for the Paleolithic indicate the antiquity of occupation on the Korean peninsula is between 40,000 and 30,000 BC.
+The earliest radiocarbon dating for the Paleolithic human fossils from the Gunang Cave based on deer bones from the same layer suggests that human occupation on the southern Korean peninsula began between 40,900 and 44,900 calibrated years Before Present.

 From an interesting habitation site at Locality 1 at Seokjang-ri, excavators claim that they excavated some human hairs of Mongoloid origin along with limonitic and manganese pigments near and around a hearth, as well as animal figurines such as a dog, tortoise and bear made of rock.
 Reports claim that these were carbon dated to some 20,000 years ago.

 A distinctive technology of the Korean later Palaeolithic is a type of flaked stone tool known as stemmed points.
-Korean foragers used stemmed points for hunting in more challenging environments and local temperatures gradually decreased during the introduction of stemmed points.
+Korean foragers used stemmed points for hunting in more challenging environments as local temperatures gradually decreased during the introduction of stemmed points.
 Stemmed point use was associated with more residential and less mobile behaviors and the appearance of stemmed points was probably not related to population dynamics.

-The Palaeolithic ends when pottery production begins c.
+The Palaeolithic ended when pottery production began c.
 8000 BC.